tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Elastic and Why

 Elastic (ELK stack: ElasticSearch, LogStash, Kibana) is the most popular open source logging and observability system.
-Tazama system development stories have proven that Elastic does satisfy our requirements.
+Tazama platform development stories have proven that Elastic does satisfy our requirements.

 ## In-Memory Cache

 ### Tazama Business Need

 Caching to improve performance is a key non-functional requirement.
-Caching is also a critical component in the solution design (There are Tazama system requirements to cache Rules results for a Typology, Typology results for a Channel and Channel results for a Transaction to name a few)
+Caching is also a critical component in the solution design (There are Tazama platform requirements to cache Rules results for a Typology, Typology results for a Channel and Channel results for a Transaction to name a few)

 ### Why In-Memory Cache?